Back to blog

 The €410 threshold and Härteausgleich

-Section 46(3) of the Einkommensteuergesetz defines two thresholds: secondary income up to €410 per year is tax-free.
-Between €410 and €820, the Härteausgleich (hardship adjustment) kicks in — you only tax the difference (a €600 profit means €380 taxed, €220 tax-free).
+Section 46(3) of the Einkommensteuergesetz defines two thresholds.
+Secondary income up to €410 per year is tax-free.
+Between €410 and €820, the Härteausgleich kicks in — you only tax a partial amount, calculated as (2 × secondary income − €820).
 Above €820 profit, the side business is fully taxable.
-Note: the thresholds apply to profit (revenue minus expenses), not gross turnover.
+Important: the thresholds apply to income, i.e. revenue minus business expenses — not turnover.
+Take in €700 with €350 in expenses and your €350 of income stays entirely tax-free.

 Once taxable, you submit an annual income tax return with the relevant appendices — even though your day job is already settled via payroll.
+The filing duty for the self-employment already starts at €410 profit.
 That return usually includes an Einnahmenüberschussrechnung (EÜR) as a separate form.
 Freelancers add Anlage S, trade businesses Anlage G. Your employment income stays on Anlage N — both forms coexist in the same return.
 How to declare a part-time self-employment to your health insurer and employer is a separate topic in itself.

 VAT — Kleinunternehmer or standard?

 Regardless of your job, your self-employment has its own VAT profile.
 If your revenue is under €25,000 in the prior year and €100,000 in the current year (thresholds updated in 2025), you can choose the Kleinunternehmerregelung — no VAT on invoices, no VAT preliminary returns.
 Once you exceed those limits, you're subject to standard VAT: charge it on invoices and file quarterly (sometimes monthly) returns.
+The Kleinunternehmer scheme stays open to you even if your day job pays well — it depends only on your self-employment turnover, not your total income.

 Prepayments — the trap after your first tax bill